keyang1211/Image-geolocation/.ipynb_checkpoints/README-checkpoint.md

     - We provide a script to download the images given a list of URLs
     - Due to no longer publicly available images, the size of the dataset might be smaller than the original.
     - We also store the images in chunks using [MessagePack](https://msgpack.org/) to speed-up the training process (similar to multiple TFRecord files)
-2) Given multiple s2 partitionings (e.g. coarse, middle, fine from the paper), the respective classes are assigned to each image on both datasets.
-3) Training and hyper-paramters: All hyper-paramters can be configured in `configs/baseM.yml` as well as paramters from PyTorch Lightning [`Trainer`](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-class-api) class.
+2) Training and hyper-paramters: All hyper-paramters can be configured in `configs/*.yml` as well as paramters from PyTorch Lightning [`Trainer`](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-class-api) class.

 Necessary steps: